Search results for

 • Vietnamese

-I tested live translate for phone calls with the setting enabled and disabled and with data/Wi-Fi on and off, all with the same results.
+I tested live translate for phone calls with this AI setting enabled and disabled and with data/Wi-Fi on and off, all with the same results.
 So Samsung seems to be sticking to its guns here and keeping this specific AI feature local.
 Others, like the S24’s generative photo editing, don’t even work when you pick local-only processing.

 How good is the Galaxy S24 at live translating phone calls?